sam-austin/around-the-block/README.md

 </h1>

 ## Motivation
-As many of us are stuck inside during the COVID-19 pandemic, it is important to take time to go outside, breathe fresh air, and walk around.
+As many of us are stuck inside during the COVID-19 pandemic, it has become important to take time to go outside, breathe fresh air, and walk around.
 During this time, I have had the opportunity to explore my neighborhood, you know, around the block.
 I started seeing all these unique or even trivial things that I had never noticed before.
-I wanted a way to capture and share with others what I have been observing.
+I wanted a way to capture and share with others what I have been observing in my neighborhood.

-I began to envision a neighborhood photo-sharing app where a photo is tied to a specific location on the map.
+I began to envision a photo-sharing app where a photo is tied to a specific location on the map.
 I wondered whether I could manipulate a map marker to allow users to not only place it on the map but also directly upload a photo to it.
 So I began coding to find out.

 ## Built with
 - React
 - Node.js/Express
-- PostgresSQL
+- PostgreSQL

 ## Key Features